florentchandelier/overleaf/README.md

 ## Installation

-We have detailed installation instructions in the [Overleaf Toolkit](https://github.com/overleaf/toolkit/).
+This repo is meant to operate with [Overlead Toolkit for Overleaf-ce](https://github.com/florentchandelier/overleaf-toolkit) The original installation instructions can be accessed at [Overleaf Toolkit](https://github.com/overleaf/toolkit/).

 ## Upgrading